Bachelor of Medical Imaging

 • large metropolitan imaging departments

-• hospitals and specialist medical facilities in Australia
+• hospitals and specialist medical facilities throughout Australia

-You will also be eligible to work as a skilled practitioner across the broad range of diagnostic medical imaging, including general radiography and CT fluoroscopy.
+You’ll also be equipped to work as a skilled practitioner across the full spectrum of diagnostic medical imaging, including general radiography, fluoroscopy, interventional imaging, computed tomography (CT), and magnetic resonance imaging (MRI).

 Participation requirements